capstanlqc/i18n-guide/xliff-prepp-best-practices.md

 Put the lengths in order from <b>shortest</b> to <i>longest</i>. ✅
 ```

-However, other tags are unnecessary and should be avoided.
+However, other tags are unnecessary and should be avoided or cleaned up before preparing the files.
 For example, closing and opening tags of the same kind in the middle of a sentence or even in the middle of a word:

 ``` xml
 Vehicl</strong><strong>es in 2000  ❌